andersfylling/disgord/CONTRIBUTING.md

 ### Design Decisions

+#### Handlers
+> Also known as listeners/callbacks.
+The event driven architecture of Disgord is uses the react pattern and as such the listeners can be referred to as handlers.

+Disgord gives the option to register multiple handlers per event type.
+But will not run handlers in parallel.
+All handlers are run in sequence and that will not change.

+#### Channels
+> An alternative way to listen for events

+While handlers are the common approach to handle events, Disgord also support channels.
+It is important to mark that having multiple observers on one event type channel will cause them to run in parallel (in contrast to handlers).
+As such it's important to enforce the use of mutexes to avoid issues.

+#### Mutex

+Every Discord object will hold a read/write mutex.
+The logic behind this is that Disgord supports the use of channels for handling events, and as such it creates a parallel environment if more than one observers listens to a channel event.
+Note that the handlers/listeners or callbacks are run in sequential and will never run in parallel, so you should be able to avoid the use of mutexes in handlers.

+Also, all the public methods of Discord objects that directly cause a change or a read, will handle locking on their own.
+But for private method locking is not done(!), such that public methods can reuse private methods without causing deadlocks.

 ### Running Unit Tests
+> WARNING!
+Please do not run the unit tests for the endpoints as these are verified to work before being pushed, and rechecking every time is just spamming the Discord API for useless information.

 You can run unit tests without the need of a bot token.
 However, if you want to properly test all the implementations you need to provide a bot token under the environment variable: "DISGORD_TEST_BOT".
 Any integration tests depending on this token is skipped whenever it is missing.
 The following environment variables must exist in order to properly execute a complete integration test (see constant package for information):
  1. DISGORD_TEST_BOT
  2. DISGORD_TEST_GUILD_ADMIN